grafana/grafana/docs/sources/datasources/aws-cloudwatch/query-editor/index.md

 {{< figure src="/static/img/docs/v70/explore-mode-switcher.png" max-width="500px" class="docs-image--right" caption="Explore mode switcher" >}}

+## Cross-account observability

+The CloudWatch plugin provides the ability to monitor and troubleshoot applications that span across multiple accounts within a region.
+Using cross-account observability, you can seamlessly search, visualize and analyze metrics and logs, without having to worry about account boundaries.

+> **Note:** This feature is currently behind the `cloudWatchCrossAccountQuerying` feature toggle.

+You can enable feature toggles through the configuration file or environment variables.
+See [feature toggles](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#feature_toggles) in configuration documentation for details.

+Grafana Cloud users can access this feature by [opening a support ticket in the Cloud Portal](https://grafana.com/profile/org#support).

 ### Getting started

-To enable cross-account observability, first enable it in CloudWatch using the official [CloudWatch docs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Unified-Cross-Account.html), then add [two new API actions]({{< relref "../#cross-account-observability" >}}) to the IAM policy attached to the role/user running the plugin.
+To enable cross-account observability, first enable it in CloudWatch using the official [CloudWatch docs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Unified-Cross-Account.html), then add [two new API actions](https://grafana.com/docs/grafana/latest/datasources/aws-cloudwatch/#cross-account-observability) to the IAM policy attached to the role/user running the plugin.

 Cross-account querying is available in the plugin through the `Logs` mode and the `Metric search` mode.
 Once you have it configured correctly, you'll see a "Monitoring account" badge displayed in the query editor header.